Always backup your WordPress site before making changes to important files and make copies of any files that you are about to modify.

 (Google Search Console Login)

-On the Google Search Console home screen, click the site you want to check …
+On the Google Search Console home page, click the site you want to check …

 (Google Search Console Home Screen)